 This is a pre-recorded presentation.
 Due to the digital nature of this product, refunds are unavailable.

-NOTE: This webinar is currently available for pre-order.When it launches on January 6, 2020, you will receive the link to download.
+NOTE: You will receive a PDF file with a link to the presentation.
 If for some reason your checkout doesn’t work, please email Hannah directly at firstname.lastname@example.org.

 This presentation includes mentions of depression, suicide, anxiety, and sexual assault.
 It is discussed in a safe environment with a licensed professional, but this in no way takes the place of actual therapy.
 If you are struggling with your own mental health, please seek help from a licensed health professional.